-- .1 Rails (DIN Rails) - .1 Rails used must be DIN Rail style TS 35mm, slotted. - .2 When used to mount terminals, rails shall be mounted on straight raisers (Rail support / Mounting feet) so as to raise them to the same height as the highest adjacent wiring duct. - .3 Raisers (Rail support / Mounting feet) shall not be used when rail hosts heavy components.
+- .1 Unless written approval for use of unapproved components is received from the Contract Administrator, all electrical materials (e.g., conduit, fittings, wireways, etc.) shall be CSA or cUL approved. - .2 Rails (DIN Rails) - .1 Rails used must be DIN Rail style TS 35mm, slotted. - .2 When used to mount terminals, rails shall be mounted on straight raisers (Rail support / Mounting feet) so as to raise them to the same height as the highest adjacent wiring duct. - .3 Raisers (Rail support / Mounting feet) shall not be used when rail hosts heavy components.

-.2 Terminals
+.3 Terminals

 - .1 Requirements:

 - .1 TS-35 DIN Rail mounting.

 - .2 Voltage rating:

 - .1 600V for general control circuits.

 - .2 600V for power circuits.

 - .3 Manufacturer: Phoenix Contact or approved equal in accordance with B6.

 - .2 Terminal blocks shall be designed for the size of the wires to be connected to them.
 Terminal blocks used for analog, digital, and power cables shall be identified and physically separated from each other.

 - .3 Each terminal shall bear an identification number on both sides.

 - .4 Drawings and templates supplied may not detail all hardware components such as labels, stoppers, rail lifters, end plates, separators, etc. The supplier must supply and install such components when required.

-- .3 Ground Bus Bar
+- .4 Ground Bus Bar

 - .1 Supply a ground bus bar in each control panel.

 - .2 Requirements:

 - .1 Tapped holes with screws.

 - .2 Bar to have sufficient connection points for all cables entering the control panel, plus 25% spare.

 - .3 Maximum one wire termination per screw.

-- .4 Pushbutton, Switch and Indicator Light
+- .5 Pushbutton, Switch and Indicator Light

 - .1 When required, all control panel pushbuttons, switches and indicator lights shall be at least NEMA 12 (or better)-type devices.

+- .2 Approved Manufacturer:

+- .1 Allen-Bradley

-- .2 Manufacturer to be Allen-Bradley or approved equivalent.
+- .2 Or approved equal in accordance with B6.

-- .5 Programmable Logic Controllers
+- .6 Programmable Logic Controllers

 - .1 As per section 40 94 43.

-- .6 Touch-screen HMI
+- .7 Touch-screen HMI

 - .1 As per section 40 95 20.

-- .7 General Purpose Relays
+- .8 General Purpose Relays